seravat/seravat.github.io/_posts/2020-04-02-secure-pam-with-sso.md

 tags: [Red Hat, Openshift, PAM, Process Automation Manager]
 style:
 color:
+description: SSO can be a very useful security central point for microservices architectures
 ---

 In this example we deploy a RHPAM 7.4 authoring environment to Openshift 3.11 with authentication handled by RHSSO